How to start weaning your baby - Five tips to make it easier

 Unless you fancy a game of food frisbee, invest in a baby suction bowl, like our Silicone Baby Suction Bowl.
 Stick it to their highchair tray and let them dig in without the risk of an impromptu bowl throw.

-Ready to get started with weaning?
-Head over to our 25 must-have baby weaning essentials blog post which has a free downloadable chart of everything you need.
-You’ll be able to find lots of the essentials from the list among our baby weaning products such as baby cutlery, baby tableware and storage pots.
+You’ll be able to find lots of the essentials from the list among our baby feeding products such as baby cutlery, baby tableware and storage pots.